Trans-Siberian Railway Tour

 Transfer to the train station.
 Overnight train to Ulan-Ude, 8h on the way (2nd class compartments, 4 people)

 Day 15: Ulan-Ude

-After arrival, you will be transfered to the hotel and have some time to rest.
-Soon our guide will pick you up for a tour around Ulan-Ude, the capital of Buryatia Republic!
+After arrival, you will be transferred to the hotel and have some time to rest.
+Soon our guide will pick you up for a tour around Ulan-Ude, the capital of the Republic of Buryatia!

 Today you will see the biggest head monument in the world featuring Lenin, beautiful Opera and Ballet theatre, powerful monuments of horse riders showing Buryat history, Mother-Buryatia monument and many little secret places only locals know about.

 We will make a detour to learn more about Buddhism in Russia.
 The Ivolginsky datsan was opened in 1945 as the only Buddhist spiritual center of the USSR.
 Nowadays it is the heart of Buddhism in Russia and also home to a phenomenon that continues to intrigue scientists and attracts believers by the thousands.
 The preserved body of the Khambo Lama Itigelov, who died in 1927 and is still sitting upright in the lotus position.
 It is a unique chance to visit the sacred place on the sacred ground.

 In the evening, our guide will invite you to a friendly dinner with his family.
 You will learn Buryat culture through its cuisine and sincere stories, old legends and funny tales from locals.

 Late in the morning, you will be transferred to the train station for a 50h train ride to Khabarovsk (2nd class compartments, 4 people)